luau-lang/luau/docs/_pages/typecheck.md

 type A = Callback<(number, string), ...number>
 ```

-## Typing idiomatic OOP
+## Adding types for faux object oriented programs

-One common pattern we see throughout Roblox is this OOP idiom.
-A downside with this pattern is that it does not automatically create a type binding for an instance of that class, so one has to write `type Account = typeof(Account.new("", 0))`.
+One common pattern we see with existing Lua/Luau code is the following OO code.
+While Luau is capable of inferring a decent chunk of this code, it cannot pin down on the types of `self` when it spans multiple methods.

 ```lua
 local Account = {}